lacchain/quorum-network/README.md

 # ALASTRIA LATIN AMERICA AND THE CARIBBEAN #

+## NOTES

+This work was done by EVERIS and is completely donated to ALASTRIA LATIN AMERICA AND THE CARIBBEAN Consortium.

 ## References

 * This Quorum network uses [IBFT](https://github.com/ethereum/EIPs/issues/650) consensus with validator and regular nodes located around Latin America and the Caribbean.